Windsor chair

 A Windsor chair is a chair built with a solid wooden seat into which the chair-back and legs are round-tenoned, or pushed into drilled holes, in contrast to other styles of chairs whose back legs and back uprights are continuous.
 The seats of Windsor chairs are often carved into a shallow dish or saddle shape for comfort.
 Traditionally, the legs, stretchers, and uprights (or spindles) were usually turned on a pole lathe.
 Spindles may also be carved, using drawknives and spokeshaves.
 The back and sometimes the arm pieces (if present) are formed from steam bent pieces of wood.
 Traditional Windsors are typically painted, primarily to hide the different types of wood used in construction, based on their characteristics.

+A Windsor chair is actually defined by how the different component parts are assembled.
+It does not relate to where it was made or to any one particular style of chair.

 History

 It is not clear when the first Windsor chairs were made.
 There is evidence of the "stick" construction of stools in the art of Ancient Egypt, more than three thousand years before a recognisable Windsor design evolved.
 The modern Windsor design emerged as early as the 16th century in England when wheelwrights started coping out chair spindles in the same way they made wheel spokes.
-This design was probably a development of West Country, Welsh and Irish 'stick-back' chairs, but the evidence on origin is not certain.An early reference to a Windsor chair was in 1718 when the landscape gardener, Stephen Switzer in his Ichnographia Rustica, during his description of a 'walk' through the country estate of William Blathwayt refers to:
+This design was probably a development of West Country, Welsh and Irish 'stick-back' chairs, but the evidence on origin is not certain.

+During the early eighteenth century in the country estates of England, gardens became places of entertainment, so the large static rustic seats of previous times, gave way to the need for portable seating.
+The Windsor chair fulfilled this need.
+An early reference to a Windsor chair was in 1718 when the landscape gardener, Stephen Switzer in his Ichnographia Rustica, during his description of a 'walk' through the country estate of William Blathwayt refers to: